MicrosoftDocs/azure-stack-docs/azure-stack/hybrid/solution-deployment-guide-retail-footfall-detection.md

     Save the text file and make a note of its path.

-4. You’re now ready to deploy the camera application using Porter.
+4. You're now ready to deploy the camera application using Porter.
 Run the install command and watch as the IoT Edge deployment is created.

     ```porter
     porter install footfall-camera –tag intelligentedge/footfall-camera-deployment:0.1.0 –creds footfall-camera-deployment –param-file "path-to-camera-parameters-file.txt"
     ```

-5. Verify that the camera’s deployment is complete by viewing the camera feed at `https://<camera-ip>:3000/`, where `<camara-ip>` is the camera IP address.
+5. Verify that the camera's deployment is complete by viewing the camera feed at `https://<camera-ip>:3000/`, where `<camara-ip>` is the camera IP address.
 This step may take up to 10 minutes.

 ## Configure Azure Stream Analytics